 BMRC provides breakfast and lunch for our Officials and Volunteers.
 Wegmans is a generous sponsor; the Canandaigua store donates bagels/muffins/fruit/water in the morning, and subs/salad for lunch.
-We ask that (2) families provide a crockpot of warm food (mac and cheese, meatballs, chili, soup) to augment.
 Our job is to pick up the food, set up, make sure the officials and volunteers are the ones who enjoy it, and to clean up at the end of the event.

 Please review the volunteer spreadsheet to see what races and positions are available, and what you’ve signed up for.